alextanhongpin/database-design/schedule.md

 You can do so by querying all future items to delete within the next hour, and then aggregate the IDs by the expired at date up to a minute granularity.

 You can then schedule the Cron for the upcoming expiring minutes to clear the rows in the database.

+# scheduling and data race

+Scheduling work will always be prone to data race.
+Your state might change, or the rows may have already been deleted.
+As such, all operations must best be idempotent.

+Care must be taken for changes that involves state transition.
+Always guard your transition so that states can't be shifted backwards